Jumpin-Josh/AudioMixer/README.md

 And when clipped it resembles a square wave.
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/pictures/6_ClippedSine.jpg "Clipped sine")

+The workstation has an in built oscilator that can be adjusted from just before the upper limit of human hearing to well below it.
+I did some additional testing and mixed freqeuncies out of the range of human hearing to see how it would modulate the synthesizer's output.

 ## PCB Design and Circuit Assembly
 ## Enclosure Design
 ## Final Product and Closing Thoughts